-RECRUIT THE RIGHT PROFESSIONALS IN THE RIGHT WAY
+RECRUITING THE RIGHT PROFESSIONALS

 - Extensive outreach is conducted to ensure that the information reaches all the relevant potential partners, such as law enforcement agencies and national judiciary authorities.

-ENGAGE IN A RIGOUROUS SELECTION PROCESS
+CONDUCTING A THOROUGH SELECTION PROCESS

-- A preliminary selection is made based on the applicants’ professional background and additional skillsets, while the need for balanced cultural, geographic, and gender representation is also taken into consideration.
+- A selection is made based on the applicants’ professional backgrounds and additional skillsets.
+Both professional and behavioural competencies are assessed.

-CERTIFY ON THE BASIS OF DEMONSTRATED ABILITY
+CERTIFYING ON THE BASIS OF DEMONSTRATED ABILITY

-- The roster is regularly reviewed to make sure it meets the evolving needs of the international community.
+- The Roster is regularly reviewed to make sure it meets the evolving needs of the international community.